Bruschetta Recipe – Fresh, Easy & Delicious

 Adjust Servings

-1 lb fresh cherry tomatoes (diced into quarter)
+1 lb fresh cherry tomatoes, diced into quarters

 1 tablespoon goat cheese